jina-ai/examples/README.md

 # jina-demos

-All demos build on JIna
+All demos built on JIna